Medhansh-Ram/Medhansh_BSE_Portfolio/index.md

 - I have finished building the RC car and wiring all the components.
 And then completed uploading the main code to the car.

 - I faced the challenge of uploading the code to the arduino UNO.
-I fixed it by taking off the hat on the arduino and then upload it using a usb A to A adapter.
+I fixed it by taking off the hat on the arduino and then upload it using a usb C to A adapter.
 Then after the upload put the extention hat back on.

 - From here I am think of making modifications, but I am still not sure what modifications to make.